T R A V E L / T R A V E L I D E A S

 Sydney is no stranger to glamorous hotels and cutting-edge design …

 … and has seen a recent wave of hotel openings that has raised the local hospitality stakes.
-The heritage-listed 1888 Hotel blends soaring exposed brick walls with head-turning contemporary furniture and Australian art works – all set within a cleverly converted former wool warehouse.
+The heritage-listed Ovolo 1888 Hotel blends soaring exposed brick walls with head-turning contemporary furniture and Australian art works – all set within a cleverly converted former wool warehouse.
 At the Hotel QT, theatricality is a way of life.
-Door staff dressed in wigs, stockings and berets meet-and-greet their guests before directing them to the hotel's Mad Men-esque Gilt Lounge or the sultry Spa Q. Establishment Hotel opened in 2000 yet remains one of the city's trendiest design hotels with chic yet comfortable modern living spaces.
+Door staff dressed in wigs, stockings and berets meet-and-greet their guests before directing them to the hotel's Mad Men-style Gilt Lounge or the sultry Spa Q. Establishment Hotel opened in 2000 yet remains one of the city's trendiest design hotels with chic yet comfortable modern living spaces.
 Offering the ultimate in waterfront luxury, the Park Hyatt Sydney is Sydney's most opulent 5-star hotel address.
 By day, guests can lounge around the rooftop pool as yachts skim over the water below; by night, the hotel's The Dining Room restaurant showcases spectacular views across Sydney Harbour to the Harbour Bridge and the Opera House.

 2. BREAKFAST CAFES

 Sydney is the breakfast capital of the world ...